imrykugler/RatioBombAlgorithm/README.md

 This zero-day attack, will take down most of the machines and phones in a preditermined ratio.

 AI which is a machine learning algorithm which studies algorithms, will scan a list of possible attacks, using resources such as the Exploit-DB.
-Use machine learning, will identify which attack can be executed by a machine, and which not.
+Using machine learning, will identify which attack can be executed by a machine, and which not.

 Will create two stacks.